awsdocs/amazon-efs-user-guide/doc_source/mounting-fs.md

 **Note**
 We recommend that you wait 90 seconds after creating a mount target before you mount your file system\.
 This wait lets the DNS records propagate fully in the AWS Region where the file system is\.

-### Mounting on Your On\-Premises Linux Client with the EFS Mount Helper over AWS Direct Connect<a name="mounting-fs-mount-helper-direct"></a>
+### Mounting on Your On\-Premises Linux Client with the EFS Mount Helper over AWS Direct Connect and VPN<a name="mounting-fs-mount-helper-direct"></a>

-You can mount your Amazon EFS file systems on your on\-premises data center servers when connected to your Amazon VPC with AWS Direct Connect\.
+You can mount your Amazon EFS file systems on your on\-premises data center servers when connected to your Amazon VPC with AWS Direct Connect or VPN\.
 Mounting your Amazon EFS file systems with amazon\-efs\-utils also makes mounting simpler with the mount helper and allows you to enable encryption of data in transit\.

-To see how to use amazon\-efs\-utils with AWS Direct Connect to mount Amazon EFS file systems onto on\-premises Linux clients, see [Walkthrough 5: Create and Mount a File System On\-Premises with AWS Direct Connect](efs-onpremises.md)\.
+To see how to use amazon\-efs\-utils with AWS Direct Connect and VPN to mount Amazon EFS file systems onto on\-premises Linux clients, see [Walkthrough: Create and Mount a File System On\-Premises with AWS Direct Connect and VPN](efs-onpremises.md)\.